oceanprotocol/pdr-backend/READMEs/predictoor-dashboard.md

 pdr dashboard ./my_ppss.yaml sapphire-mainnet
 ```

-This command will open a browser window where you can select predictors and feeds to visualize their performance.
+This command will open a browser window where you can select predictoors and feeds to visualize their performance.

 ## **How to use**

-By default, if ppss is not configured with predictoor addresses, the plots will be empty because no predictors or feeds are selected.
+By default, if ppss is not configured with predictoor addresses, the plots will be empty until at least one predictoor and feed are selected.
 Otherwise you will see stats on the provided predictoor addresses.

 After **selecting one or more predictors and feeds combinations** where predictions has been submitted, and the payout method called, the plots and metrics will be populated with the relevant data.

-You can then observe how your predictor bots or others have been performing on different feeds and even compare them.
+You can then observe how your predictoor bots or others have been performing on different feeds and even compare them.

 **IMPORTANT: Only predictions data where the payout method has been called are visible.**